howsoai/howso-docs/source/user_guide/advanced_capabilities/case_importance.rst

 Concepts & Terminology
 ----------------------

+- :ref:`case`
+- :ref:`contribution`

+How-To Guide
+------------
-Case importance is similiar to feature importance in that it comprises of two metrics.
-Case mean decrease in accuracy (mda) and case contribution.
+Case importance is similiar to feature importance in that it comprises of two metrics, case mean decrease in accuracy (mda) and case contribution.
 As opposed to influential and similar cases which examines the influence of cases on a single case or prediction, case importance examines how important a case is in regards to the overall predictions on a group of cases.
 Case importance share the same underlying methodology with  :doc:`Feature Importance <feature_importance>`.
 Unlike feature contributions, case contributions are calculated just locally.
 Conceptually, local metrics use either a specific subset of the cases that are trained into the Trainee or a set of new cases.

-Howso Engine is a generalized Machine Learning (ML) and Artificial Intelligence platform that creates powerful decision-making models that are fully explainable, auditable, and editable.
-Howso Engine uses Instance-Based Machine Learning which stores instances, i.e., data points, in memory and makes predictions about new instances given their relationship to existing instances.
-This technology harnesses a fast spatial query system and information theory for performance and accuracy.

-- :ref:`trainee`
-- :ref:`react`
-- :ref:`case`

-How-To Guide
-------------

 Setup
 ^^^^^